pallets/flask/docs/api.rst

    .. attribute:: permanent

-      If set to `True` the session life for :attr:`~flask.Flask.permanent_session_lifetime` seconds.
+      If set to `True` the session lives for :attr:`~flask.Flask.permanent_session_lifetime` seconds.
 The
       default is 31 days.
 If set to `False` (which is the default) the session will be deleted when the user closes the browser.